Colonialism: Modern

-The Austrian, Russian, and Ottoman Empires existed at the same time as the above empires but did not expand over oceans.
-Rather, these empires expanded through the more traditional route of the conquest of neighbouring territories.
-There was, though, some Russian colonisation of North America across the Bering Strait.
-From the 1860s, the Empire of Japan modelled itself on European colonial empires and expanded its territories in the Pacific and on the Asian mainland.
-Argentina and the Empire of Brazil fought for hegemony in South America.
-The United States gained overseas territories after the 1898 Spanish–American War, hence, the coining of the term "American Empire".
+The Habsburg monarchy, the Russian Empire, and the Ottoman Empire existed at the same time but did not expand over oceans.
+Rather, these empires expanded through the conquest of neighbouring territories.
+There was, though, some Russian colonization of North America across the Bering Strait.
+The Empire of Brazil fought for hegemony in South America.
+The United States gained overseas territories after the 1898 Spanish–American War, hence, the coining of the term "American imperialism".